Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

-If you’re taking (or considering taking) sertraline to treat depression, you may have gone down a rabbit hole reading about all the potential side effects.
+If you’re taking (or considering taking) sertraline or another antidepressant to treat depression, you may have gone down a rabbit hole reading about all the potential side effects.

 One that may have caused you a little bit of concern?
 Risk of hair loss.

 While taking antidepressant medications can be incredibly beneficial, we can all admit that hair loss isn’t exactly the most fun experience.

 Truth is, hair loss is a sertraline side effect — but it’s very rare.

 Keep reading to learn more about sertraline and other antidepressants, why they sometimes can lead to hair loss and how you can treat that hair loss if it does happen to you.

 According to the US National Library of Medicine, sertraline is best known under the brand name Zoloft.
 It is part of the selective serotonin reuptake inhibitor (SSRI) class of antidepressant medications.

 In fact, sertraline is one of the most popular antidepressants on the market.
 Tens of millions of prescriptions are written for it every year in the United States.

 Sertraline is considered to be a safe and effective prescription medication.
 However, just like with any antidepressant (or medication in general), there are some side effects of sertraline that could happen.

 Common adverse effects include nausea, diarrhea, constipation, dry mouth and heartburn.